 Talking objects: Ask children if they can take on the role of the wolf.
-They use their breaths to blow down the house.
+They use their breath to blow down the house.
 Get them to huff and puff and huff and puff and blow the house down.
-Everyone sits in a circle and the teacher presents the group with objects that can be blown down by the breath, the wind or a hurricane such as leaf, balloon, paper, tree, car or even a bridge.
-Every child become an object, they enter the circle and gives the group some information who they are.
-For example: “I’m small, I’m green and live on a tree”.
-Once the rest of group have guess correctly everyone blows the object down.
+Everyone sits in a circle and the teacher presents the group with objects that can be blown down by the breath, the wind or a hurricane such as a leaf, balloon, paper, tree, car or even a bridge.
+Every child becomes an object; they enter the circle and give the group some information about who they are.
+For example: “I’m small, I’m green and live on a tree.”
+Once the rest of group have guessed correctly, everyone blows the object down.

-Conclusion: The teacher discuss with the group reasons why the wolf gets very angry.
-The teacher asks the children wonder how they can show him show to use his breath to relax.
-The wolf uses his breath to blow things down but he could use his breath for relaxation exercises.
+Conclusion: The teacher discusses with the group reasons why the wolf gets very angry.
+The teacher asks the children how they can show the wolf how to relax using his breath.
+The wolf uses his breath to blow things down, but he could use his breath for relaxation exercises.

-Relaxation technique: Tummy breathing – The children find their own space on the floor.
+Tummy breathing: The children find their own space on the floor.
 They lie down and place their hands or a stuffed toy on their tummy.
 They inhale on a count of three.
-They see their tummy or stuffed toy rising as their tummy fills with air.
+They see their hands or stuffed toy rising as their tummy fills with air.
 They exhale on the count of four and they see their hands or stuffed toys falling.
 Repeat this process 10 times.
-When everyone is finished ask the children the following questions:
+When everyone is finished, ask the children the following questions:

-What did they notice about their hands/stuffed toy when they inhaled and exhaled?
+What did you notice about your hands/stuffed toy when you inhaled and exhaled?

 Burst balloon: The children all lie on the floor.
 The teacher gets them to imagine that their body is a balloon.
 They are going to close their eyes and inflate the balloon.
 They fill up their tummies with air.
 Then when they are full, the teacher counts to three and the children shout bang and they let all the air out of their bodies like a deflated balloon.